 Unmotivated or just tired?

 Your energy level is also affected by your mental health.
 Chronic exhaustion is a symptom of depression—and so is beating yourself up, using negative labels like “lazy.”
 Anxiety can also wear you down.
 Your brain uses a lot of energy, and if you’re worrying all the time, it will use up even more!
-Take one of our mental health screens to find out if anxiety or depression might be holding you back.
+Take one of our mental health tests to find out if a mental health condition might be holding you back.

 What is your brain trying to tell you?